caricature of IMF

 Over-Intervention

 It’s widely known that IMF occasionally intervene deeply to one’s country economic issues.
 It has been criticized for being too slow or too eager to assist failing national policies, and sometimes only leading to worsened exchange rates.
-In fact, based on economicshelp, believers in free market argue that IMF is too interventionist and it’s better to let capital markets operate without attempts at intervention.

 Failure to Learn from Past Mistakes

 Still according to brettonwoodsproject, Critics argue that the IMF often fails to learn from past mistakes, particularly regarding economic stabilization and structural adjustment.
-The IMF also has faced criticism for imposing harsh conditions on loans, which can worsen economic difficulties in recipient countries.

 Deteriorating Macroeconomic Policy Prescriptions